matthewomccorkle/matthewomccorkle.github.io/_posts/2022-06-15-day_010_hacktricks.md

 <span style="color:red">***Disclaimer***</span>: HackTricks is not a Kali or Parrot default tool.

-HackTricks is a resource developed and combined by Carlos Polop view his:<br>
+HackTricks is a resource developed and combined by Carlos Polop.
+Below are links to his platforms:<br>
 [LinkedIn](https://www.linkedin.com/in/carlos-polop-martin)<br>
 [GitHub](https://github.com/carlospolop)<br>
 [Twitter](https://twitter.com/carlospolopm)<br>